vasanthgx/review1/README.md

 Using ground truth segmentation of training images, the authors consider super-pixel regions with large overlap with the foreground and background ground truth areas, as positive and negative examples, respectively.
 When no ground truth is available, the authors start from an approximate segmentation and iteratively improve the segmentation by applying the trained model.
 Each model is used to segment the training images anew; the newly segmented images are used as ‘ground truth’ for building an improved model, and so on.
-This procedure is standard in other segmentation works [3].
+This procedure is standard in other segmentation works.
 As shown later in the experiments, the authors have the same algorithms for both training of the model and detection for flowers, birds, cats and dogs

 ## Full-object segmentation